10 Proven Tips to Increase Your Clubhead Speed and Add More Distance

 Without a decent turn, you leave your arms to do the heavy lifting.
 The arms alone are not capable of the heavy lifting!

-A lack of turn on the downswing also makes it challenging to keep your club on path and square the face at contact for straight shots.
+A lack of turn on the downswing also makes it challenging to keep your club on the path and square the face at contact for straight shots.

 4. Strengthen Core Golf Muscles